 21. Guilty Crown

-Shu Ouma is a boy who discovers a strange, wounded girl with pink hair who seems to have a carefree and child-like mind, as she's bleeding everywhere while singing a childish tune.
+Shu Ouma is a boy who discovers a strange, wounded girl with pink hair who seems to have a carefree and child-like mind.
+She's bleeding everywhere while singing a childish tune.
 In trying to save her, he gets caught up in a fight involving mysterious new kinds of weapons.
-This show seems like a kind of new version of the old "rescue the damsel" type of story.
-But, it uses cool-looking fighting sequences and just has all-around phenomenal visual effects that make it worth watching.
+This show seems like a new version of the old "rescue the damsel" type of story.
+But it uses cool-looking fight sequences, and has phenomenal visual effects that make it worth watching.
 I also felt really compelled by the pink-haired girl, Inori.
-She's mysterious and kind of reminded me of Rei Ayanami from Evangelion.
+She's mysterious, like Rei Ayanami from Evangelion.
 Definitely got the feeling that there was more to her than the surface appearance.

 20. Armitage III

-In a city where there is a lot of prejudice against androids, a fiery young female android cop goes after their murderers.
-She seems to prefer working alone, but a male, human cop seems to be developing compassion for androids, and so he also wants to help her investigate these grisly murders.
-I like it because the main characters are so bad-ass, but I also like the show being about how ugly prejudice is when it is allowed to go unstopped.
+In a city where there is a lot of prejudice against androids, a fiery young female android cop investigates their unsolved murders.
+She prefers to work alone, but a male, human cop develops compassion for androids, and so he wants to help her investigate these grisly murders.
+I like it because the main characters are so bad-ass, but I also like that the show explores the ugly consequences of prejudice.

 19. UFO Ultramaiden Valkyrie

 Though serious shows like Armitage III were more what I had in mind when I started this list, UFO Ultramaiden Valkyrie makes up for being goofy and frivolous by being enjoyable entertainment.
 It's about various cute alien princess girls, led by Valkyrie, who is on Earth because she's engaged to a human male.
 She normally takes the form of a little girl, but when she kisses her fiance, she turns into an adult... because...
 Japan?